|

 SSD market analysts

-too - but they are less transparent in the investment community - from where
+too - but they are less clear in the

-version of the explanations I've been giving to readers who ask me how all the
+and updated version of the explanations I've been giving to readers who ask me

-growth rates they're hearing about from different enterprise SSD companies stack
+how all the growth rates they're hearing about from different enterprise SSD

 In

-2010 less than 1% of datacenter servers had any SSD acceleration built
+less than 1% of datacenter servers had any SSD acceleration built in or

 In 2016 - 100% (nearly) of all new datacenter servers